The Great War

 and was the son of Joseph and Marcella Byrne, of "Beechwood", Torrington Park, North Finchley, London.

-, Sapper, Royal Engineers, Railway Operating Division, died 9th February 1919, and buried in Beaulencourt British
+Charles Albert Ogg, Sapper, Royal Engineers, Railway Operating Division, died 9th February 1919, and buried

-, the son of Mr GH and Mrs SJ Robinson, of Towler Place, West End Winteringham, who died on 11th October 1918,
+John Robinson, the son of Mr GH and Mrs SJ Robinson, of Towler Place, West End Winteringham, who died on

 Harold is not on our war memorial as he had moved to Barton to live with his wife Annie at 16, Queen Street.
 He had